 With the BACK button, the configuration menu is displayed.
 Pressing START + BACK simmultaneously, you will exit to the rom list.

 If a game crashes during the gameplay or it is hung, you can try to enable/disable the 3D functionality, or enable/disable the dynamic recompiler.
 Please, if you find a game that needs to disable the dynamic recompiler to work, let me know.
 My final goal is that the dynamic recompiler is used all the time.
+At the moment, I have found that "DK Jungle Climber" needs dynamic recompiler disabled.

 If a game is slow, you can play with these options to try to make it playable.
 For example, first of all I try to put a higher Frameskip.
 If frameskip is not enough, we can go with the sound: disabling the sound can bring a boost of 20% of speed (depending of the game).
 If you don't want to disable sound, you can decrease its quality (for example overclocking it, or reducing the number of audio channels) and this can make things speed up too.